edsolis/laravel-skeleton/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

+Clone the skeleton-laravel `git clone https://github.com/edsolis/laravel-skeleton.git <project_name>`.

+Run the post-clone script `bash bin/post-clone.sh`.

+Then create the new project `docker-compose run --rm composer create-project --prefer-dist laravel/laravel:^8.0 .`.

 Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build app`.

-After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).
+Open a browser and visit [localhost](http://localhost); validate that the app is up and running.

-Bringing up the Docker Compose network with `site` instead of just using `up`, ensures that only our site's containers are brought up at the start, instead of all of the command containers as well.
+Bringing up the Docker Compose network with `app` instead of just using `up`, ensures that only our app's containers are brought up at the start, instead of all of the command containers as well.
 The following are built for our web server, with their exposed ports detailed:

 - **nginx** - `:80`
 - **mysql** - `:3306`
 - **php** - `:9000`
 - **redis** - `:6379`
-- **mailhog** - `:8025`

 Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.